13 Spectacular Bonfire Night Activities That Are Educational & Fun

 Remember Remember the 5th of November.
-I have put together 13 brilliant bonfire night activities you can enjoy with the kids this November.
+Have fun at school and home with these bonfire night activities you can enjoy with the kids this November.

 These holiday activities for kids are a great way to spend the weekend near either side of Bonfire Night.